• As an agency leader, there will come a day when it’s time to take a step back…

 After much deliberation, a lawyer friend suggested they go down the EOT pathway.

 “We thought, ‘Oh, this is good’.
 Because you can sell the business, and the owners don’t pay any tax at all,” Andy says.
-“The government were encouraging it.”
+“The government was encouraging it.”

 “It was not only a tax-efficient strategy for the directors who wanted to step down, but it was also good for the business as a whole.
 Because, culturally, we just didn’t want to sell to a big horrible corporate.”